Clarivate-LSPS/tMDataLoader/README.md

 Please, refer to the data format description for further information.
 Please, don't use Non UTF-8 characters in the headers of file or data values

+For more detailed information go to https://github.com/Clarivate-LSPS/tMDataLoader/wiki .

 USING TOOL
 ==========